2024 United States Senate election in Ohio: Background

 After voting for Barack Obama in both the 2008 and 2012 presidential elections, Ohio has trended increasingly Republican in subsequent years and is now considered a red state.
 Republicans hold all statewide offices in addition to the majority in both chambers of the state legislature.
 Republicans also have a majority of the state's US House delegation.

 Donald Trump won Ohio in 2016 and again in 2020 by 8 points both times.

 Republican JD Vance defeated Democrat Tim Ryan in 2022 for Ohio’s other U.S. Senate seat by slightly over 6 points.

 Brown was first elected in 2006, defeating Senator Mike DeWine (who was subsequently elected governor), and won re-election in 2012 and 2018.
-If he had been reelected he would have been only the second Ohioan to be elected to the United States Senate four times, the other being John Glenn.
+If he had been reelected he would have been only the second Ohioan to be elected to the United States Senate by popular vote four times, the other being John Glenn.
 Abortion was a key issue of the election.
 Brown held a pro-choice stance, while Moreno held a pro life stance and won the support of Ohio Right to Life.
 Brown raised the issue frequently.
 Because of this, the topic of abortion made the news.
 Initially, the seat was viewed by many to be a likely Democratic win, with some early polls showing Brown ahead, but Moreno attained a lead in the summer which grew through the duration of the campaign.